Senior Leadership Team

 Passion for the non-profit sector and serving the community has led Jennifer to her over 20 years of professional experience with fundraising, events, program management, board development, and organizational leadership.
 Previously, Jennifer was Director of Development and Outreach & Education at The Pasadena Playhouse, charged with overseeing, strategizing, and implementing all Playhouse fundraising activities during which time fundraising goals were exceeded.
 Her professional background also includes Verdugo Hills Hospital Foundation where she was responsible for overseeing all operational fundraising activities, as well as the University of Southern California as a director of development of the Marshall School of Business and with University Advancement’s Central Office of Annual Giving.
 Jennifer also worked with Morris & Berger as a non-profit executive search consultant.

 She spent her formative years in Pasadena, California, graduating from Duke University with a BA in English, followed by a Master’s degree in Public Administration, with an emphasis in non-profit management, at the University of Southern California.
 Jennifer has been a member of the Association of Fundraising Professionals since 2007 and is past President of the AFP Greater Los Angeles Chapter of the Board.
-Other professional affiliations currently include the San Gabriel Valley Estate Planning Council and Pasadena Rotary Club and she is an active volunteer with Chandler School, Pasadena Humane Society, Polytechnic School, the Pasadena chapter of National Charity League, Junior League of Pasadena’s Community Advisory Council, and the Duke Alumni Admissions Advisory Committee.
-Jennifer and her husband, John, President and Founding Principal of Lee & Associates, live in Altadena with their daughters Madeleine, who attends Duke University, and Grace who attends Polytechnic School.
-Back to top.
+Other affiliations include the San Gabriel Valley Estate Planning Council, Pasadena Rotary Club, Chandler School, Pasadena Humane Society, Polytechnic School, the Pasadena chapter of National Charity League, Junior League of Pasadena’s Community Advisory Council, and the Duke Alumni Admissions Advisory Committee.
+Jennifer and her husband, John, President and Founding Principal of Lee & Associates, live in Altadena with their daughters Madeleine, who attends Duke University, and Grace, who attends University of Oregon.

 Chinling Chen, LCSW, has over 17 years of professional experience in the child welfare and substance abuse treatment industry.
 Ms. Chen has served in various positions, with an increasing scope of responsibility, ranging from a therapist offering direct services, Program Supervisor, Director, and as a Regional Vice President overseeing residential and outpatient programs in CA and Texas regions.
 She is skilled in leading and directing the overall management, strategy, advocacy, and operations of multi-million dollar programs.
 Ms. Chen holds a Master’s degree in Social Work from the University of California, Los Angeles and a Bachelor’s of Science degree in Psychology from the University of California, San Diego.
 Back to top.